KianLWP/Final-Year-Research-Project-2020/MATLAB/System Behaviour Test/README.md

-The system behaviour simulation files can be found here with a demonstration video.
+The system behaviour simulation files can be found here as well as an animation of a drop test.